VEClassrooms/backend-internship-challenge-autumn2023/README.md

 ## Assignment

 The documents are not fetched from a database.
 You should create a database and fetch documents from that database and implement search.
+Write the code as simple and lean as you can.
 Document your toughts and how you solved the assignment.

+### Preparation

+Create a MS SQL Server Database.
+Create it locally on your machine or a Azure SQL Database.

+Run the script FillDatabase.sql against your database to create tables and insert data to work with.

 ### Fetch data from a database

-1. Create a MS SQL Server Database
-2. Run the script FillDatabase.sql to create tables and insert data
-3. Rewrite the code in DatabaseAccess.cs to fetch the documents from the database.
+Rewrite the code in DatabaseAccess.cs to fetch the documents from the database.
 Use your prefered technique for fetching the data (ADO.NET, Entity Framework etc.).

 ### Implement search